 You do not need a reservation to visit Pearl Harbor Historic Sites, but you do need tickets to take the boat to the USS Arizona Memorial.
 The tickets are free.
 Audio and VIP tours are available for a fee.

-Why not have a Certified O'ahu Master Specialist assist you with your next trip.
+Why not have a Certified O'ahu Master Specialist assist you with your travel plans.

 CST:2093901-40